-The 39th Annual Conference of the Computers and Learning Research Group (CALRG) will be held on 18th-19th June 2018 in the Open University’s Jennie Lee Building, Milton Keynes, UK.
+We invite submissions for the 41st annual conference of the Computers and Learning Research Group (CALRG), to be held on 15th-17th June 2020.
+The conference will be online, and open to everyone free of charge.
 CALRG is one of the UK‘s leading research groups in the use of technologies in education.
-CALRG’s annual conference provides a forum for members, as well as other researchers and practitioners at the OU, to present their work.
+CALRG’s annual conference provides a forum for members, as well as other researchers and practitioners in the field, to present their work.
 We particularly encourage research students to contribute submissions and attend to discuss their project.
 For research students, there will be an opportunity to present in a doctoral consortium.

 The conference will consist of two days of presentations and interactive sessions across a broad range of relevant topics, including:

 - Learning in a time of social distancing

 - AI and education

 - Effective designing for learning and learner experiences

 - Professional learning

 - Widening access and participation in education with technology